mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 ## Running the Nuxt Application

 Let's run this app in a local environment.
-First, let's check it with Hot Module Replacement (HMR) during code changes.
-Execute the following command.
+First, we check with hot module replacement (HMR) during code changes.
+Execute with the following command.

 ```shell
 npm run dev
 ```

-Compared to Nuxt2, it's quite fast.
+Compared to Nuxt2, it is quite fast.
 The app starts up immediately.
-Accessing `http://localhost:3000/` with a browser, you can see the UI as follows.
+Accessing `http://localhost:3000/` in the browser, you can see the UI as follows.

 ![sample app ui](https://i.gyazo.com/79148fde158bc9a574d7728f701c3d49.png)

 In this state, changes to the source code are immediately reflected.
-In normal local development work, this mode is used to check the actual UI while working.
+In normal local development work, you will work while checking the actual UI in this mode.

-When actually deploying, the method changes depending on the rendering mode used.
+The method changes depending on the rendering mode when actually deploying.

 ```shell
 # Default: Universal Rendering (Pre-rendering disabled: target->server)